skylight-hq/skylight.digital/_projects/agile_delivery_services_marketplace.md

   <ul>
     <li>
-      A "show, don't tell" or "prototype-as-proposal" approach in which vendors were required to submit working prototypes (over written narratives) using <a href="https://open.fda.gov/">openFDA</a> as the
+      A "show, don’t tell" or "prototype-as-proposal" approach in which vendors were required to submit working prototypes (over written narratives) using <a href="https://open.fda.gov/">openFDA</a> as the
       basis for evaluating capabilities